Hilbert space signatures of non-ergodic glassy dynamics: Qualitative theoretical description

-At very small $J/W$ we can neglect correlations between $\Gamma_i^r$ at some site $i$ and local field $h_i$; it amounts to setting $h_0 =0$ in Eq.(\ref{Gammar}).
+At very large $w$ we can neglect correlations between $\Gamma_i^r$ at some site $i$ and local field $h_i$; it amounts to setting $h_0 =0$ in Eq.(\ref{Gammar}).
 Then these equations become identical to those derived in Ref.~\cite{AAT} for Anderson localization on a tree (of branching number $K$), within simplest "upper limit" approximation that neglects level repulsion (that is, real part of self-energy).
-Then critical value $j_r = J_r/W$ obeys simple equation $(2j_r)^{-1} = eK |\ln(2j_r)|$.
-Its solution for $K=3$ is $j_r \approx 1.86\cdot 10^{-2}$.
-Generalizing the same procedure for recursion equations (\ref{Gamma0}), one can find (see Sec.
-5 below) the critical value $j_c = J_c/W$ within "upper limit approximation" equal to $j_c = 1.5 \cdot 10^{-2}$, thus confirming that $j_c < j_r$.
-The same inequality survives for larger values of $K$.
+Then critical value $w_r$ obeys simple equation $w_r/2 = eK \ln(w_r/2)$.
+Its solution for $K=3$ is $w_r \approx 53.7$.
+Generalizing the same procedure for recursion equations (\ref{Gamma0}), one can find (see Sec.~\ref{sec:daphasing_relaxation} below) the critical value $w_\phi$ within "upper limit approximation".
+It is equal to $w_\phi \approx 71$, thus confirming that $w_\phi > w_r$.
+The same inequality is valid for larger values of $K$.

-One can make a better calculation for both $j_r$ and $j_c$ taking into account corrections to the real part of self-energy function.
-For Eq.(\ref{Gammar}) we can follow closely the approach proposed in Ref.~\cite{AKI2018} and get $j_r = 0.03$ for $K=3$.
-Generalization of the same approach to the case of recursions~(\ref{Gamma0}) is provided in Sec.5 below and leads to $j_c = 0.02$ at $K=3$.
-The ratio $j_r/j_c \approx 1.5$ was found for larger values of $K$ as well.
-We conclude that various approximation schemes consistently support our qualitative picture: in some range of $W$ values the single-spin dephasing rate is much stronger than its relaxation rate.
+One can make a better calculation for both $w_r$ and $w_\phi$ taking into account corrections to the real part of self-energy function.
+For Eq.(\ref{Gammar}) we can follow closely the approach proposed in Ref.~\cite{AKI2018} and get $w_r \approx 33$ for $K=3$.
+Generalization of the same approach to the case of recursions~(\ref{Gamma0}) is provided in Sec.~\ref{sec:daphasing_relaxation} below; it leads to $w_c \approx 50$ at $K=3$.
+The ratio $w_\phi/w_r \approx 1.5$ was found for larger values of $K$ as well.
+We conclude that various approximation schemes consistently support our qualitative picture: in some range of $w$ values the single-spin dephasing rate is much stronger than its relaxation rate.